zhangyiping/TallyGroup-CarParkRateEngine/README.md

 and prepare input data. <u>When</u> clause performs the test subject operation. <u>Then</u> clause is used to define assertions.

-One unit test covers the requirement that if multiple rates are applicable e.g. enter at 7:00 am and exit at 4:00 pm on a Saturday.
-In this case, both early bird and weekend rate are available.
-Weekend rate should be returned because it is the cheapest deal.
+One unit test covers the requirement that if multiple rates are applicable, the customer should get the cheapest deal.
+For example, if the customer enters at 7:00 am and exit at 4:00 pm on a Saturday.
+In this case, both early bird and weekend rate are available, and weekend rate should be returned because it is the cheapest.
 ```
 [Test]
 public void ItShouldReturnTheCheapestDealIfMultipleRatesAreApplicable()